The Inner Gravity Theory

 Most approaches to trauma focus on either the mind (cognitive therapy) or the body (somatic practices), but rarely integrate them through a unified theory of how consciousness actually works.

-The Gravity of Consciousness model demonstrates that regulation isn't just psychological control; it's physiological resonance, characterized by the synchronization of breath, heart rhythm, and neural oscillations into coherent patterns that support growth rather than survival.
+The Inner Gravity theory demonstrates that regulation isn't just psychological control; it's physiological resonance, characterized by the synchronization of breath, heart rhythm, and neural oscillations into coherent patterns that support growth rather than survival.

 At its core, this research tests a radical hypothesis: that meaning has a measurable biological basis.
 Drawing on predictive processing theory, I propose that schemas serve as the brain's predictive models—compressed forecasts of "what to expect" based on past experiences.
 When a person consciously alters a self-story (narrative reframing) and anchors it in sensory awareness (breath, movement), the brain receives convergent evidence that its old predictions no longer fit.
 Those updated predictions cascade through the nervous, endocrine, and immune systems, producing measurable shifts in coherence.
 This is why the intervention pairs narrative and somatic work: story updates the semantic prediction, sensation updates the interoceptive prediction, and together they create the multi-modal evidence needed for the brain to revise its gravitational field.